ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/11-testing-custom-events.md

 }
 ```

-The first `InlineData` will pass, and the second will fail with the report `Expected "Hello World" but instead saw Hello Bob`.
+The first `InlineData` will pass, and the second will fail with the report `Expected "Hello World" but instead saw "Hello Bob"`.

 This was of course, a silly example, but it shows the basic concepts.
 We would probably never use this in our own work, as `Assert.Equal()` can do the same thing.
 Now let's look at a more complex example that we _would_ use.